renecartaya/Statistical-Process-Control/README.md

 # Statistical-Process-Control (SPC)

-Repository dedicated to the  development and implementation of Statistical Control.
-The repository is mainly developed in Python.
+Project dedicated to the development and implementation of Statistical Process Control in manufacturing process.

-The Repository use the packages:
+The repository is mainly developed in Python and requires the packages:

  1) Numpy
  2) Pandas